su2code/su2code.github.io/_docs/FAQ.md

 A nonphysical point means the solution has encountered a negative density.
 If the warnings stop after a few iterations it's ok.
 If the warnings continue, the solution is likely diverging and you may need to adjust the config file options.

 ### Where can I get the suite of test cases for SU2?
 The test case config files are found in the SU2 code repo, while the meshes are located in a separate repository under the SU2 organization.
-We recommend copying the meshes into place within the SU2 source directory where the config files reside (under version control).
-See [this page](/docs/Test-Cases/) for directions.
+We recommend copying the meshes into place within the SU2 source directory where the config files reside (under version control).See [this page](https://su2code.github.io/docs_v7/Test-Cases/) for directions.